caportil/vrcomponent/README.md

 # Known Issues

 -When selecting the type/text/characteristics of a new element, some clickable sections may encounter random 'dead zones' where clicks don't trigger the appropriate action.
 For example, clicking in the middle of the URL bar when placing a new element occasionally doesn't register and therefore doesn't trigger the window prompt.
 This is an unknown issue associated with videospheres that I've thus been unable to eliminate; if this occurs, it's best to drag the cursor to a slightly different location within the target and try again
--NO FORM VALIDATION is enabled!
-The focus was more on getting the 3D video and element creation aspects functional.
-If you've entered incorrect information during the element creation stage, please use the 'Back' button at the very bottom to re-enter your selections
+-NO FORM VALIDATION!
+The idea was to get the 3D video and element creation aspects functional- if you've entered incorrect information during the element creation stage, please use the 'Back' button at the very bottom to re-enter your selections